 Advanced students (grade 7 RCM and up) should practise 90 minutes each day or as much as possible.

 Where are you located?
-I teach in my home which is in West Lethbridge in Ridgewood at 45 Coachwood Road West.
+I teach in my home which is in West Lethbridge in Sunridge at 338 Mt.
+Sundance Landing.
 Click here for a map and directions!

-When can I come?
-Each September, I collect the “Best 5 Times” of each student and make a schedule.
-However, if I am accepting students later in the year, you can check out the lesson schedule to see where the available times are.
+When are you available?
+At the end of August, I collect the availability of each student make a schedule.
+However, if I am accepting students later in the year, you can give me your availability and I’ll see if we can make it work!

 Are the lessons private or in groups?
-I teach each student privately, but would like to have occasional group classes to reinforce concepts that we haven’t focused on enough, provide a small and low-stress performance environment, and encourage students to meet one another.
+I teach each student privately, but currently have scheduled one group class for each student once each semester to reinforce concepts that we haven’t focused on enough, provide a small and low-stress performance environment, and encourage students to meet one another.

 What can I learn to play?
 Lots of different things, but students need to understand that learning to read music is crucial to making you an independent musician.
 Since most of my students are quite young, I usually choose a book series that will suit them and we work through the beginning basics with that and supplement it with other pieces in which the student shows an interest.
 If you’d like to work towards the Royal Conservatory pieces, I have experience all the way to grade 10, so we can also take that route.
 If you would like to learn to accompany yourself on the piano while you sing, we can also do that!
 The key is practise.

 What else do I need?
-A book bag is very handy to keep all of your books together, and I will let you know other materials before we start lessons.
+A book bag is very handy to keep all of your books together, an FJH Student Assignment Book, a 1/2″ or 1″ binder, and hard-soled slippers or clean indoor shoes.
+I will let you know other materials before we start lessons.

 What are your qualifications?
-I have been playing the piano ever since I can remember, but I started taking piano lessons at age 9 (I’m 26 now).
+I have been playing the piano ever since I can remember, but I started taking piano lessons at age 9 (I’m 30 now).
 I have a Bachelor of Education (majoring in music) and a Bachelor of Music (majoring in piano) from the University of Lethbridge.
 I completed my grade 9 RCM examination in 2003 (performance, theory and history!) and played grade 10 RCM pieces during my Bachelor of Music.
 I taught piano for five years in high school but had to quit when I moved to Lethbridge because I didn’t have a piano or a car!
-I started up again in 2010 and have been loving it ever since.
-I have also been working at Westwind, Palliser and Lethbridge School Districts as a substitute teacher since 2010.
-I am now a member of the Alberta Registered Music Teachers Association and hold the position of Secretary!
+I started up again in 2010 and have been loving it ever since. member of the Alberta Registered Music Teachers Association and hold the position of Secretary!